Spring Glen, UT

 5 people

-As of 2023, 3.35% of Spring Glen, UT residents (31 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 3.35% of Spring Glen, UT residents (31 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Spring Glen, UT was 0.467%, meaning that the rate has been increasing.

 The following chart shows the percentage of foreign-born residents in Spring Glen, UT compared to that of it's neighboring and parent geographies.